ryanswalters/Norian/README.md

 For convenience, run `scripts/dev_bootstrap.sh` to install deps, migrate, seed, and start the server.

+See `docs/first_run.md` for a detailed first-time setup walkthrough.

 Note: Wasp will auto-link the backend and generate Prisma models on build.

 ## 📦 Features